 France Summer Service Program

 Want more than just a standard France teen travel program?
 Oui, this French adventure has it all!
-Meet local teens, experience day to day life with French families, and earn community service credit on an all-encompassing language immersion program.
 From the grandeur of the Palais de Versailles to the rugged and majestic French Alps, the rich history of the Medieval City of Carcassonne, and the sparkling lights of the Eiffel Tower, your journey introduces you to some of France’s most iconic sites and stories.
-Delve deeper into the culture by volunteering on historical restoration service projects, running activities for children at a day camp, and hiking shepherd’s trails through the Alps.
+Delve deeper into the culture by living with local families, volunteering on historical restoration service projects, running activities for children at a day camp, and hiking shepherd’s trails through the Alps.
 A truly immersive summer service program in France!

-On Day 3, we travel by high-speed train towards Grenoble and the majestic French Alps.
-We stay in a small village far from the tourist crowds where down-to-earth, open-hearted people make for a warm reception!
+From Grenoble, we travel via private bus to stay in a small village far from the tourist crowds where down-to-earth, open-hearted people make for a warm reception!
 The towering scenery is breathtaking and adventure awaits us.
 We focus on cultural exchange and community service by working alongside community members on environmental and historical restoration initiatives.
 Our service includes environmental projects, such as trail maintenance in the nearby national park and repairing historic stone walls.
 But that’s not all!
 An exciting whitewater rafting trip brings us to a swimming spot in a waterfall.
 We also take an overnight hike up to a gîte, or mountain lodge, that provides traditional French meals and hospitality.
 We spend the night in the mountains before hiking back down to our base in the village.
 After have a day to explore Avignon and kayak under the Pont du Gard!

-From the Alps, we are off to Carcassonne, our new home town near the Mediterranean!
-Interacting with local families, this is a great opportunity to test language skills, make friends, and absorb the many cultural differences found in day-to-day living and conversation.
-Throughout our time here, we meet as a group to work on our community development and education projects.
+We are off to Carcassonne, our new home town near the Mediterranean!
+Living with local families is an excellent opportunity to practice language skills, make friends, and absorb the many cultural differences found in day-to-day living and conversation.
+Throughout our time here, we work on community development and education projects.
 We volunteer at a youth summer camp and teach English to elementary students.
 In nearby towns, our students work to restore historical sites important to the regional heritage, such as an 11th-century chateau, a canal’s irrigation system, or a medieval lookout tower.
 Excursions to the beach, through the fortress of Carcassonne, and into an underground cavern round out this memorable stay.

-A visit to France would never be complete without time spent in beautiful Paris.
+Bien sur, a visit to France would never be complete without time spent in beautiful Paris.
 We kick off our visit with a cruise along the Seine River to view the Paris monuments lit against the night sky.
-During the days there is so much to see and do: la Tour Eiffel, Notre Dame, Sacre Coeur, Montmartre, le Louvre, and Musée d’Orsay… the list goes on and on!
+During the day there is so much to see and do: the Champs Elysées, the Arc de Triomphe, Notre Dame, Montmartre, le Louvre, and Musée d’Orsay… the list goes on and on!
 We muster enough energy to have a final dinner celebration, during which we recollect how our time with Global Works gave us a unique and fulfilling glimpse of French culture.

 Community Service Projects